getml/getml-relbench/README.md

 3. **Build a Predictor that Uses FastProp:**
    * Develop your solution using **[getML FastProp](https://getml.com/latest/reference/feature_learning/fastprop/)** for feature engineering.
    * Document your code, pipeline, and reasoning clearly in the notebook.
-   * We encourage you to use a regression or classification model of your choice on top of the getML-generated features.
+   * We encourage you to use a regression or classification model of your choice on top of the getML-generated features. (see our [examples](#get-started-with-getml-fastprop))
+   * Any used libraries must be published under any [OSI approved license](https://opensource.org/licenses) or the [Elastic License](https://www.elastic.co/licensing/elastic-license)

 4. **Stay Active:**
-   * Push updates to your PR on a rolling basis.
+   * Continuously push updates to your PR to show progress.
-   * If there’s no commit, active discussion, or interaction which helps to progress the completion of the task for 5 days, we might close the Draft PR to free up the task for others.
+   * If there’s no commit, discussion, or meaningful interaction to advance the task within 5 days, we may close the Draft PR to make the task available to others.
-   * We’ll answer questions, provide comments, or suggest improvements to your Draft PR on a rolling basis within 5 days.
+   * We aim to respond to questions, provide feedback, or suggest improvements promptly.
+Any delays on our side will not count towards inactivity.
-   * We reserve the right to decide if a PR is actively being worker on.
+   * We reserve the right to determine if a PR is being actively worked on.

 5. **Aim to Beat Existing Scores:**
    * Compare your final metric against the existing [RelBench baselines](#pick-a-challenge) (RDL and Human).
+   * Strive to outperform at least one existing [RelBench baseline](#pick-a-challenge) (RDL or Human).
+We believe this is achievable for many of the challenges!
-   * If you surpass at least one, that’s excellent!
+   * If you surpass both, that’s excellent.
+We will consider to merge your PR immediately.
-   * If not, don’t worry.
-We’ll provide feedback and support.

 6. **Get Your PR Merged and Address Feedback:**
+   * Submit a well-documented Jupyter Notebook that allows for easy reproduction of your results.
    * Once you feel that your notebook is ready for merging, mark your PR as **Ready for Review**.
    * We’ll review your PR and provide feedback where needed.
    * Your PR will be merged into the main branch if it meets the criteria and successfully addresses our feedback.